borttappat/dotfiles/tools/Sovereign/README.md

   - At least one special character
 - Allows for minimum and maximum word lengths
 - Prints the changes made to the list in terms of word-count
+- Example: password -> rejected, passw0rd! -> acepted

 ### Subdomain scanner (subenum.py)
+[Tested against hackerone.com and inlanefreight.com as well as boxes on Hack The Box]
 - Scans the target for subdomains using wordlists and/or sublist3r
 - Accepts wordlists for wordlist-based enumeration
 - Only perfoms passive scans using sublist3r if no wordlist is provided

 ### Simple keygen, encrypting and derypting suite(crypt.py + keygen.py)
 - Generate encryption keys with keygen.py
-- Encrypt/decrypt parsed files with crypt.py and a key
+- Encrypt/decrypt parsed files with crypt.py and a key(remember to use the same key for encryption and deryption)
 - Adds file extension based on encrypting or decrypting mode